troubleshootingUpdated 2025

 2. Click on a campaign → Settings

-3. Scroll to Tracking template or Custom parameters
+3. Scroll to Tracking template section

 4. Add UTM parameters: